Marigold was established as a library system in 1981 as defined by the Alberta Libraries Act and Regulation.

 Yes.
 Marigold is one of seven regional library systems in Alberta:

 Marigold is one of seven regional library systems in Alberta.
 Marigold headquarters is centrally located in Strathmore, Alberta, Canada (50 km east of Calgary).

-MISSION: Marigold cultivates a collaborative library community to support a range of responsive, quality library services.
+MISSION: Marigold cultivates a collaborative and inclusive library community to support a range of responsive, quality library services.

 VISION: Leaders in library service and innovation